How does this medication work? What will it do for me?

-Each red and white to off-white-coloured, capsule-shaped, bilayer tablet, engraved with "rph" on one side and "T91" on the other side, contains 80 mg telmisartan and 12.5 mg hydrochlorothiazide.
-Nonmedicinal ingredients: hydroxyl propyl cellulose, hydroxyl propyl methyl cellulose, lactose monohydrate, meglumine, mannitol, magnesium stearate, purified water, sodium hydroxide, sorbitol, talc, and red iron oxide.
+Each red and white-to-off-white, capsule-shaped, bilayer tablet engraved with "rph" on one side and "T91" on the other contains 80 mg of telmisartan and 12.5 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methyl cellulose, lactose monohydrate, meglumine, mannitol, magnesium stearate, purified water, sodium hydroxide, sorbitol, talc, and red iron oxide.

 80 mg/25 mg

-Each yellow and white to off-white-coloured, capsule-shaped, bilayer tablet, engraved with "rph" on one side and "T92" on the other side, contains 80 mg telmisartan and 25 mg hydrochlorothiazide.
-Nonmedicinal ingredients: hydroxyl propyl cellulose, hydroxyl propyl methyl cellulose, lactose monohydrate, meglumine, mannitol, magnesium stearate, purified water, sodium hydroxide, sorbitol, talc, and yellow iron oxide.
+Each yellow and white-to-off-white, capsule-shaped, bilayer tablet engraved with "rph" on one side and "T92" on the other contains 80 mg of telmisartan and 25 mg of hydrochlorothiazide.
+Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methyl cellulose, lactose monohydrate, meglumine, mannitol, magnesium stearate, purified water, sodium hydroxide, sorbitol, talc, and yellow iron oxide.